marklar/TagFS/README.md

     overwrite it, reporting that 'File exists'.
 That may be surprising behavior, as outside of TagFS `source.txt` would simply overwrite `target.txt` (i.e. `source.txt` gets renamed to `target.txt`, and what was `target.txt` goes away).
-This is fixable, but I haven't gotten around to it yet.
+This is feasible, but I haven't gotten around to it yet.
 + `cp <source.txt> <target.txt>`
   - For copying *content* from one file to another.